§-Quick questions

 What is statement period?Show answer

 A typical statement period is one month.
-Interest is calculated daily and added to the balance at the end of the statement period.
+Interest is worked out daily on the balance and added to the account at the end of the statement period.
+That added interest then earns interest itself the next period.
+This is what makes it compounding rather than simple.

 Count actual calendar days, not weeks or months.
 February has days, not .